 Has your Instant Pot caused injury or household damage?

-If you were one of the many consumer affected by the defective model of Instant Pot and the overheating pressure cooker caused damage to your home—or worse, bodily harm—consider talking to an Anaheim product liability attorney with the Compass Law Group, PC These legal professionals specialize in product liability and offer free consultations.
+If you were one of the many consumer affected by the defective model of Instant Pot and the overheating pressure cooker caused damage to your home—or worse, bodily harm—consider talking to an Anaheim product liability attorney with the Compass Law Group, LLP These legal professionals specialize in product liability and offer free consultations.
 You may be entitled to monetary compensation for property damages or pain and suffering caused by a defective Instant Pot, so call don’t wait another minute.